-Bernard Lightman is professor of humanities at York University and president of the History of Science Society.
+Bernard Lightman is professor of humanities at York University and a past president of the History of Science Society.
 Among his most recent publications are the edited collections Global Spencerism: The Communication and Appropriation of a British Evolutionist, A Companion to the History of Science, and Science Museums in Transition: Cultures of Display in Nineteenth-Century Britain and America (coedited with Carin Berkowitz).
 Lightman is also a general coeditor of The Correspondence of John Tyndall.

 Physicist John Tyndall and his contemporaries were at the forefront of developing the cosmology of scientific naturalism during the Victorian period.
 They rejected all but physical laws as having any impact on the operations of human life and the universe.
 Contributors focus on the way Tyndall and his correspondents developed their ideas through letters, periodicals and scientific journals and challenge previously held assumptions about who gained authority, and how they attained and defended their position within the scientific community.